mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 Provide your password and .. there you are logged in.

 If you are logging-in for the second time, you only need to provide your password to connect to the iRODS zone.
+The information about the server, port number,... will be saved in a hidden file (.irods) in your home directory on Lisa.

 ### Environment